United Way of the Lower Mainland

 United Way of the Lower Mainland is a Major 100 charity with $26.6m in donations in F2017.
 Government funding in F2017 was $10m, or 27% of total revenues.
-Administrative costs are 6% of revenues and fundraising costs are 16% of donations.
-Total overhead costs come to 22% lie within Ci’s reasonable range.
-UWLM has funding reserves of $36m of which $7m are donor-endowed funds.
-Excluding donor-endowed funds, funding reserves can cover 1.2 years of program costs.
+Administrative costs are 6% of revenues and fundraising costs are 17% of donations.
+For every dollar donated, 77 cents goes to the cause, falling within Ci’s reasonable range.
+UWLM has funding reserves of $35.2m of which $6.7m are donor-endowed funds.
+Excluding donor-endowed funds, funding reserves can cover 1.1 years of program costs.

 This charity report is an update that is being reviewed by United Way of the Lower Mainland.
 Changes and edits may be forthcoming.